 PHP assists individuals and families to be independent and empowers them to achieve a high quality of life.
-PHP has five resource centers at local schools to reduce barriers to seeking help by making it easy for students and parents to access PHP staff and services.
-Seniors and other adults without school-age children can access services at PHP’s Solvang Family Resource Centers.
+Seniors and other adults without school-age children can access services at PHP’s Solvang Service Center.
+PHP also has five Family Resource Centers (FRCs) at local school campuses.

 Parent Education